 Eben Colby is a partner with Skadden’s Litigation Group in the firm’s Boston office.
-His practice involves a wide range of large-scale and complex commercial, corporate and regulatory matters.
-Mr. Colby has litigated in state and federal trial and appellate courts around the United States, regulatory and administrative proceedings, and private arbitrations and mediations.
+His practice involves a wide range of large-scale and complex commercial, corporate and regulatory matters, with a particular focus on representing mutual fund companies and other asset management businesses.
+Mr. Colby has litigated in state and federal courts, trial and appellate, around the United States, regulatory and administrative proceedings, and private arbitrations and mediations.

 Mr. Colby’s notable matters include:

-obtaining a jury verdict in a Massachusetts business court in favor of an investment adviser in an action brought by a former executive involving deferred compensation and other claims, including successfully obtaining a jury finding that the former executive breached fiduciary duties;
+obtaining a jury verdict in a Massachusetts business court in favor of a large asset manager and fiduciary trust company in an action brought by a former executive involving deferred compensation and other claims, including successfully obtaining a jury finding that the former executive breached fiduciary duties;

 J.D., University of Connecticut School of Law, 2001 (with honors)